 You might even get a little extra attention or affection from your friend’s furry companions if they are friendly and recognize that if you are covered in pheromones then you must be a natural animal lover.
 Just don’t be surprised when you go back home to your own feline and they seem even more affectionate — they might be a little jealous when they get a whiff of some other animal that’s been showing you attention.

-Are There Other Reasons that Cats Headbutt?
+Are There Other Reasons Why Cats Headbutt?

 Although most of the time getting a headbutt from your cat feels affectionate, there are times that your cat may be trying to get your attention.
 Be sure to check the food and water bowls, and make sure the litter box is cleaned.
 If your cat is trying to get your attention, it’s probably for a very good reason.